aliamf/RobotCar/README.md

 for wheels, I have choose mecanum wheel due to the higher diversity of motion direction.

 -Morphological analysis is added in image.png

+-3D printable case for the car to hide cables abd electronics can be desighned after choosing the parts.